Dr Rebecca Anne Barr, Jesus

 Biographical Information

-Since 2019 Rebecca has been an Associate Editor at Medical Humanities, a journal which publishes new research on the history of medicine, disability, gender, bioethics, and medical education.
-She welcomes inquiries about potential article submissions and proposals for special issues.
-In Lent 2023 Rebecca was the Crausaz Wordsworth Interdisciplinary Fellow in Philosophy, working on a project on women's fiction and the moral philosophy of laughter.
+She was previously an Associate Editor at Medical Humanities, a journal which publishes new research on the history of medicine, disability, gender, bioethics, and medical education.
+In Lent 2023 Rebecca took up the Crausaz Wordsworth Interdisciplinary Fellow in Philosophy, working on a project on women's fiction and the moral philosophy of laughter.
 For more details see https://www.crassh.cam.ac.uk/about/people/rebecca-anne-barr/.
 For an interview about the project, and the ways in which women's humour gets overlooked by literary histories fixated on masculine satire, see here https://magazine.alumni.cam.ac.uk/18th-century-great-laughter-debate/.
-In September 2024, she will take up a Keough-Naughton Library Research Award at the University of Notre Dame for a project on Jonathan Swift's 'The Legion Club' and contemporary digital satire.
+In September 2024, she had a Keough-Naughton Library Research Award at the University of Notre Dame for a project on Jonathan Swift's 'The Legion Club' and contemporary digital satire.

 You can see a recording of Rebecca giving a short talk on 'male virgins', eighteenth-century novels, and misogyny here.
 [CW: includes discussion of Brett Kavanaugh and sexual assault.]